 The third axis is called the longitudinal axis, which runs from the top to the bottom of the body.
 Rotations around the longitudinal axis take place in the transverse or horizontal plane.
 The primary movements in the transverse plane are medial and lateral rotation.

-- Medial rotation occurs when the lateral aspect of the segment moves towards the midline of the body, rotating first to the anterior side such as turning the arm inward towards the chest, palm facing backward.
+- Medial rotation (often referred to as internal rotation) occurs when the lateral aspect of the segment moves towards the midline of the body, rotating first to the anterior side such as turning the arm inward towards the chest, palm facing backward.

-- Lateral rotation occurs when the rotation occurs in the opposite direction; the medial aspect of the segment rotates toward the posterior side such as turning the arm outward and palm forward.
+- Lateral rotation (often referred to as external rotation)(occurs when the rotation occurs in the opposite direction; the medial aspect of the segment rotates toward the posterior side such as turning the arm outward and palm forward.

 It should be noted that the actions at the joints are always described as if the body were in the anatomic position.
 For example, if you abduct the shoulder, the elbow is moved into a position where the elbow, if flexed, technically would be doing so in the transverse plane (as in starting a bench press which does indeed take place in the transverse plane).